asankaSovis/asankaSovis/README.md

 ## 🗝️ Key Languages

 🗝️ Asanka is interested in a variety of fields.
 He finds himself comfortable mostly in Embedded Development.
 However, he's interested in scripting, HDL and creative design as well.
 On the other hand, he also does reverse engineering, technology research and blogging.
-Eventhough not his strong point, he's also capable of working on web development.
+Even though not his strong point, he's also capable of working on web development.
 Go through the following to get a better understanding of his skill set.
 <p align="center">
     <table>
         <tr>